WilliamSimoni/Computational-Mathematics-Resources/README.md

   ];
 ```

 The step_size_params templates are defined in step_size_methods.
 As you will notice, every method type has its own name and properties.
-For instance, we could choose the constant method and we set the step_size to 0.2 (defaults to 0.1):
+For instance, we could choose the constant method and set the step_size to 0.001 (defaults to 0.1):

 ``` julia
   include("step_size_methods.jl")